 The Catholic Heritage Archive

-Welcome to what will be the most comprehensive online collection of Roman Catholic records for the USA, Britain and Ireland.
+Welcome to what will be the most comprehensive online collection of Roman Catholic records for Britain, Ireland and North America.
 Up to 100 million records.
 Only on Findmypast.

 An introduction to the collection